 We are also subject to audit by various government agencies relating to sales under certain government contracts.
-As noted in our Annual Report on Form 10-K for the year ended December 31, 2003, the General Services Administration canceled our contract with that agency in the fourth quarter of 2003.
-Such cancellation was precipitated by an audit report.
+As noted in our Annual Report on Form 10-K for the year ended December 31, 2003, the GSA, in the fourth quarter of 2003, canceled the contract that our subsidiary, GovConnection, had with that agency.
 We have not received an audit report or received a claim from the GSA concerning amounts that might be owed pursuant to this audit.
 We believe that we have provided adequate reserves to cover any claims as they relate to payment of fees required under the contract.
 We have reserved \$1.0 million for such fees.
 However, we will continue to evaluate such reserves in light of additional information that comes to our attention.